collaborativebioinformatics/Differential_Expression_and_Variant_Association/README.md

 <img src="./Ed_Flowchart.svg">

 ## Implementation (let me know if I should remove this - probably need help!)
 Considering the flowchart above, most of the functions were able to be implemented with pre-existing tools.
-Multiple correspondance analysis was implemented using [prince] (https://github.com/MaxHalford/Prince).
+Multiple correspondance analysis was implemented using [prince](https://github.com/MaxHalford/Prince).
 ## Operation
 ### Inputs
 * Differential Expression from desired RNASeq data.
-* vcf.gz file (we reccomend getting this with the following [method] (https://github.com/collaborativebioinformatics/expressed-variant-impact)).
+* vcf.gz file (we reccomend getting this with the following [method](https://github.com/collaborativebioinformatics/expressed-variant-impact)).

 ### Outputs
 * A list of differentially expressed genes associated with provided variants.